📝 Bar, drinks & cocktails · ⏱️ 2 min read

 • Offer different price tiers (basic prosecco and premium)

-With a system like KitchenNmbrs you can automatically calculate and track the margins of all your drinks, so you always know which drinks are most profitable.
+A food cost calculator can automatically track margins across all your drinks, so you always know which pours drive the most profit.

 How do you calculate the margin per glass? (step by step)